evhub/coconut/DOCS.md

 from <module> import operator <op>
 ```

-Note that custom operators will often need to be surrounded by whitespace (or parentheses when used as an operator function) to be parsed correctly.
+Custom operators will often need to be surrounded by whitespace (or parentheses when used as an operator function) to be parsed correctly.

 If a custom operator that is also a valid name is desired, you can use a backslash before the name to get back the name instead with Coconut's [keyword/variable disambiguation syntax](#handling-keywordvariable-name-overlap).